 More generally, a meteorite on the surface of any celestial body is a natural object that has come from outer space.
 Meteorites have been found on the Moon and Mars.

-To nail down the answer to ”what is the difference between asteroids and meteorites”, it is their location.
-An asteroid is always going to be in space.
-Once it enters an atmosphere it becomes a meteor, then a meteorite if it hits the ground.
-A meteorite is always going to be on the ground.
-Each is made of the same basic materials: metal and rock.
-Each originated in space.
+In short, the difference between asteroids and meteorites all comes down to a question of location.
+Asteroids are always found in space.
+Once it enters an atmosphere, it becomes a meteor, and then a meteorite after it hits the ground.
+Hence, a meteorite is always going to be found on the ground.
+Each is made of the same basic materials – minerals and rock – and each originated in space.
 The main difference is where they are when they are being observed.

 Meteorites are the source of a great deal of the knowledge that scientists have about the composition of other celestial bodies.
 Scientists have traced the origination of the meteorites found here on Earth to four other bodies: the Moon, Mars, the asteroid 4 Vesta, and the comet Wild 2.
 Be sure to check out those bodies as part of your research into asteroids and meteorites.

 We have many great articles on the subject of asteroids and meteorites here at Universe Today, such as this general information article on asteroids, and these articles that deal with Ceres and Vesta.
 And here are some recent articles about the Chelyabinsk meteor that landed in Russia, as well as a 2 billion-year old Martian meteorite that contains evidence of water on Mars.